daormar/debasher/doc/design_doc_resident.md

     worker load would break the guarantees.
   - Array processes.
-The `w` workers are `w` nodes, `(process_name, task_idx)`, which a resident program already supports (see "Array processes" in Extensions), as long as the options of its tasks are written in a loop.
+The `w` workers are `w` nodes, `(process_name, task_idx)`, which a resident program already supports (see "Array processes" in Extensions).
-    Tasks produced by an option generator that give each task a fifo of its own (`define_fifo_opt_generator`) do not work yet, in general programs either.
 Not known: how the frontend and the script generation of the API (`api/script_generation.py`) would express them for resident processes, and how a real run would cover a `Supervisor` that relaunches one task of an array.
 - **Auxiliary script to reset checkpoints across a whole topology**: deleting